tpb1908/HN/README.md

 # HN

 ## Features

 Theming, light or dark and at time

-Options for card style
+Options for card style in main view and comments

-Volume navigation
+Volume key navigation in Content (Add this for comments)?

 Ad blocking in browser

 Lazy content loading

 Mercury web parser loading

 Amp page loading

-Spritz style skim reading
+Spritz style skim reading with skipping features not featured in Spritz

 ## TODO